The Ambassador Dr. Albrecht Conze

-Enlarge image (© German Embassy Kampala) Ambassador-Designate Albrecht Conze was appointed as German Ambassador to Uganda in July 2017.
-He will take up his full functions after having presented his credentials to the Ugandan President.
+Enlarge image (© German Embassy Kampala) Ambassador Albrecht Conze was appointed as German Ambassador to Uganda in July 2017 and took up his full functions after having presented his credentials to the Ugandan President on 7th November 2017.

 The Ambassador came to Kampala from Bamako where, in June 2014, he had set up EUCAP Sahel Mali, the EU’s civilian capacity building mission in support of Mali’s security sector reform.
 As a Special Advisor to the European Commission, he became the first Head of this CSDP mission.
 EUCAP Sahel Mali is mandated to advise and train the Malian internal security forces.